Manifesto Poetico

 • Interaction and direct contact with the audience.

-MaskPoetica: Contemporary Commedia dell’Arte activities are open for professional actors, dancers and performers.
-Participants will be exposed to a deep study of the mask dimension of contemporary theatre.
+MaskPoetica: Contemporary Commedia dell’Arte laboratories are open for professional actors, dancers and performers, as well as those working in related fields such as film-makers, architects, writers, and others.
+In our laboratories participants are engage in a deep study of the mask dimension in contemporary theatre.

-Carlos also proposes and designs also MaskPoetica Workshops for non-performers and non-artists.
-For those that would like to explore the mask, themselves and their stories.
+Carlos also offers and designs MaskPoetica Workshops for non-performers and non-artists, for those who would like to explore the mask, themselves, and their stories.

 ARCHITECTURE OF GESTURES